There’s a unique circumstance under which a fainting episode may be caused by a pulmonary embolism.

 Dr. Robert Rifenburg, MD, of Resurrection Medical Center in Chicago, and lead author of a study, said at the meeting, “Fainting may be an atypical symptom of PE, but fainting associated with recent air travel is a dangerous combination.”

-PE that’s associated with recent air travel is also more likely to be the saddle type (blocking the point at which one blood vessel branches off into two), and this type is bigger and more life-threatening than other pulmonary emboli.
+PE that’s associated with recent air travel is also more likely to be the saddle type (blocking the pulmonary artery where it splits off into each lung), and this type is bigger and more life-threatening than other pulmonary emboli.

 If you ever faint after recent air travel, get to an emergency room ASAP.